“Wonder Spelen” Park to Serve Individuals with Disabilities

 Importance of Inclusive Play for All Children

 Approximately 13% of children in the United States are served by the Individuals with Disabilities Education Act (IDEA).
-Yet, this broad segment of the population is often lacking when it comes to safe, sensory-appropriate playground facilities.
-While ADA requirements call for accessible pathways to playground equipment, an appropriate ratio of ground-level play activities versus those higher up on the structure, and transfer platforms for children with mobility devices, inclusive playgrounds go a step further.
+Yet, this broad population segment is often lacking regarding safe, sensory-appropriate playground facilities.
+While ADA requirements call for accessible pathways to playground equipment, an appropriate ratio of ground-level play activities versus those higher up on the structure, and transfer platforms for children with mobility devices, inclusive playgrounds go further.
 These facilities are designed to be welcoming, engaging, and challenging for all children and provide opportunities to develop cognitive, sensory, physical, and social skills.

 Multi-Phase Plan Allows for Staged Building Process

 The Romtec-supplied restroom building is a unique and attractive structure that stands out in the park yet fits well with the park’s design.
-The building is composed of two different shades of tan and grey blocks arranged in a pattern that continues onto the faux chimney stacks and provides a distinct and uniform appearance to the building.
+The building is composed of two shades of tan and grey blocks arranged in a pattern that continues onto the faux chimney stacks and provides a distinct and uniform appearance.
 In addition, decorative shutters installed on the face of the building frame the drinking fountains and continue the Dutch theme.
-The structure also contains a large mechanical room that provides ample space to access plumbing and accommodate equipment storage.
+The structure also contains a large mechanical room with ample space to access plumbing and accommodate equipment storage.

 While the phase one upgrades opened to the public in October 2021, the enhancements to the park will continue in phases two and three of the project.
-Phase two includes an assortment of new landscaping trees and plants, planting beds, two shade structures, and another play zone.
-Phase three will expand the parking lot, create more trails and walkways, and expand the existing community garden.
+Phase two includes various new landscaping trees and plants, planting beds, two shade structures, and another play zone.
+Phase three will expand the parking lot, create more trails and walkways, and expand the community garden.

 As future upgrades continue in Kiwanis Park, the city leader’s vision of the park becoming a regional destination will quickly come to fruition.
-The new state-of-the-art “Wonder Spelen” inclusive playground is positioned to serve children and adults of all ages and abilities for many years to come, helping people play together and ensuring that no one is left out.
+The new state-of-the-art “Wonder Spelen” inclusive playground is positioned to serve children and adults of all ages and abilities for many years, helping people play together and ensuring no one is left out.